 1. Responsibility: Employees are responsible for the proper use of any District electronic communication accounts that are issued under their name or that the employee is charged with managing.
 Employees are responsible for ensuring proper use of technology by students under their supervision.
 Responsible use of the Internet includes such items as abiding by copyright laws and terms and condition policies.
 Understanding unethical and unlawful activities include unauthorized access to any data or communications equipment, "hacking", or unauthorized disclosure, use or dissemination of anyone's personal information.
-The administration shall take steps to ensure that instruction or training activities and reasonable structural and systemic supports are in place to facilitate and enforce individual user's compliance with the District's technology-related resources.
+The administration shall take steps to ensure that instruction or training activities and reasonable structural and systemic supports are in place to facilitate and enforce individual user's compliance with the District's policies, rules and procedures that govern the acceptable, safe and responsible use of the District's technology-related resources.